openshift/assisted-service/docs/enhancements/easy-discovery-password.md

 #### REST API

-- Add a new optional `discovery_core_user_password_hash` parameter to the `infra-env-create-params` API structure.
+- Add a new optional `core_user_password_hash` parameter to the `infra-env-create-params` and `infra-env-update-params' API structures.
 Ensure this parameter has `description:` documentation explaining how the hash can be calculated and what its format should look like, preferably with an example.
 The service will use this new parameter to set the `core` user discovery ISO password hash.
 Since this is just a salted hash, the service has no practical way to figure out what the password actually is.

 #### Kubernetes API

-- Extend the InfraEnv CR to support a similar (see REST API section above) `discovery_core_user_password_hash` parameter.
+- Extend the InfraEnv CR to support a similar (see REST API section above) `core_user_password_hash` parameter.

 ### UI changes

 - Extend the discovery ISO generation UI modal to let users input a password.
-If and when the user provides a password in that field, UI will calculate the hash for the user-provided password and will set the `discovery_core_user_password_hash` parameter accordingly.
+If and when the user provides a password in that field, UI will calculate the hash for the user-provided password and will set the `core_user_password_hash` parameter accordingly.
+When the user closes and re-opens the modal the UI will no longer know the user password, so it can do something like showing `*****` (problematic because it doesn't even know the length) or say "Password has been set, click here to change it"

 ### User Stories